![]() |

 Erwan Morellec is a Full Professor of Finance at the Swiss Finance Institute (SFI) @ EPFL and the holder of a Swiss Finance Institute senior chair.
 He is the Head of the SFI nation-wide PhD Program and a CEPR Research Fellow.

-Erwan is most active in the areas of corporate finance and banking and has taught courses on these subjects to undergraduate, MBA, and doctoral students.
-He is an expert on capital structure and financing decisions, real options, risk management, and liquidity management.
-His research has been presented at major academic conferences and seminar series around the world and is published in the top rated academic journals such as the Journal of Finance, the Journal of Financial Economics, and the Review of Financial Studies.
-He has received several research and teaching awards.
+Erwan is an internationally recognized expert in corporate finance, corporate governance, and sustainable finance and has taught courses on these subjects at EPFL, HEC Lausanne, MIT Sloan, and the University of Rochester.
+His research has been presented at major academic conferences and seminar series around the world and is published in the leading academic journals in finance such as the Journal of Finance, the Journal of Financial Economics, the Review of Financial Studies, and Management Science.
+Erwan has received several research and teaching awards.
 He holds a PhD in Finance summa cum Laude from HEC Paris.

 (with Sebastian Gryglewicz and Simon Mayer)